Joseph Marcellin Rullière

-Joseph Marcellin Rullière (born 1787, Saint-Didier-en-Velay – 1862, Paris) was a French politician.
+Joseph Marcellin Rullière (9 June 1787, Saint-Didier-en-Velay – 24 August 1862, Paris) was a French politician.

 Life

 He was admitted to velites of the Old Guard in 1807, lieutenant in 1809.

 He served during the Hundred Days.
 He was at the Siege of Antwerp in 1832 as a field marshal.

 He was promoted Lieutenant General after the second expedition of Constantine, Algeria in 1837.

 He was made Peer of France, in 1845.

 He was Representative of the Loire to the Constituent Assembly of 1848 and the National Legislative Assembly in 1849.

 He was a Deputy and Minister of the War Department in the Prince-President Napoleon III in 1848.